bad2beef/PowerShellWorkshop/README.md

 or a Linux or Mac OS operating system with PowerShell Core 6.0, however some of the more advanced material in the additional Focused Modules may not be accessible in such environments.
-3. Local or remote system with WinRM enabled and usable.
-(For Remoting section only.)
-If using the provided Vagrant box one may connect back to localhost over the remoting protocols as an academic exercise.
-If attending an in-person workshop some network-available systems may be provided depending on venue.

 ## Workshop Materials
 So, what’s in the box?